Step up your style game and embrace your inner fashionista at these hip DC shops.

 Interior designer Yvette Freeman took her eye for beauty and her experience making up DC homes and turned it into a vintage fashion and furnishing store in 2011.
 Freeman scours barns, warehouses and flea markets from here to Europe to bring the best in vintage furniture to DC.
 Likewise, she’s been collecting women’s and men’s vintage clothing for decades and sources luxe labels from friends and contacts all around the globe.

-Now that you have learned about the vintage shops in the District, explore all the shopping options in the nation's capital.
-Check out what’s hot on the shopping scene in DC.
+Now that you have learned about the vintage shops in the District, explore Made in DC businesses.